 There are plenty of online tutorials and lessons available for free.
 Websites like Ukulele Underground and Ukulele Buddy offer a wide range of tutorials and lessons for beginners, including videos on how to play specific songs.
 These few sites are dedicated to teaching Ukulele techniques, so whenever you’re ready to polish your technique, check them for more information about how to create a polished technique for both strumming and chords.
 You’ll find a list below of the ones we recommend, some of them paid, some of them free:

 These three categories of resources, YouTube (basics), Websites (songs and chords), and Learning Systems (techniques), are, in our opinion, the best formula to start learning the Uke.

 How long does it take to learn Ukulele?

-In our experience, there are three types of student and the time it takes to learn to master the instrument varies depending of specific attributes each group of students has:
+In our experience as professional musicians, there are three main types of students when it comes to learning the Ukulele, and the time it takes to master the instrument can vary depending on certain attributes of each group.

 In a nutshell

-There’s a clear pattern that, by know if you like math, you might infer in these three referencial student types: It doesn’t matter at what peace you learn, you’ll have to dedicate between 50 to 100 hours to the learning.
-Doesn’t matter if you do the full 100 hours in a week or if it takes you 3 months or more, the time it takes to learn how to play ukulele is always about the same, 100 hours or around.
+There’s a clear pattern that, if you like math, you might infer in these three reference student types: It doesn’t matter at what pace you learn; you’ll have to dedicate between 50 to 100 hours to the learning.
+It doesn’t matter if you do a total of 100 hours in a week or if it takes you three months or more; the time to learn how to play ukulele is always about the same, 100 hours or around.

-In short, learning Ukulele requires a lot of practice, you can spend as much as a few hours a day and get better in just a few weeks or take it easier and practice just a bit every day, but see results in a longer timeframe.
+In short, learning Ukulele requires a lot of practice; you can spend as much as a few hours a day and get better in just a few weeks or take it with ease and practice just a bit every day but see results in a longer timeframe.

-This paints a picture that we hope is clear enough, so you know what to do next and where to go to start the learning of the Ukulele.
-We sincerely hope you are able to kickstart your learning in the best way possible, and, on top of all, have lots of fun while you learn.
+This paints a picture that we hope is clear enough so you know what to do next and where to go to start learning the Ukulele.
+We sincerely hope you can kickstart your learning in the best way possible and, on top of all, have lots of fun while you learn.